 Fiction based on scientific developments or futuristic possibilities with a strong look at the “what if.”
 The course explores concepts such as the rise of dystopian societies, the effects of technology on civilization, as well as aliens, time travel and even the zombie apocalypse.
 This course will encourage students to apply the theories, concepts and themes of science fiction in order to better understand the present, as well as to grasp both the possibilities and the pitfalls of the future.

 Seminar in Ideas ACC

 This course gives students the opportunity to discuss, argue and evaluate issues in philosophy, culture, religion, psychology, and education, in literature, film, and other media.
 Topics frequently studied include war, animal rights, and the role and value of art in society.

 Why is Shakespeare the world's most popular playwright?
-This course attempts to answer that question by reading, discussing, and writing about his plays: their themes, conflicts, and characters.
+This course attempts to answer that question by enacting, discussing, and analyzing his plays: their themes, conflicts, and characters.
 Students will be required to research the Elizabethan time period, so they will understand the plays as if they are a part of Shakespeare’s audiences.
 They will also watch films of the plays and modernized reboots to get the "feel" of Shakespeare.

 Sports Literature CP